 With this album, Panic!
 At the Disco shows that what happens in Vegas, doesn’t always stay in Vegas.

 This album marks the next step in Panic!’s ongoing musical evolution.
 Too Weird to Live is the poppiest of Panic!’s albums, using synthesizers more often than guitars and other real instruments.
 This album does the impossible: Panic! somehow made pop music feel emo.
-I think that’s what makes Too Weird to Live a personal favorite of mine–I even own the physical copy, because I still enjoy having physical copies of albums.
+I think that’s what makes Too Weird to Live a personal favorite of mine.

 This song is one of Panic!’s biggest singles and a favorite among fans.
 But there’s a tough story behind the song.
-“This Is Gospel” is about then-drummer Spencer Smith’s struggles with alcoholism and pill addiction, written out of Urie’s frustration of not being able to help a close friend.
-The chorus goes back and forth between Urie and Smith’s points of view, as “Spencer’s struggle was physically killing him and it was figuratively killing me [Urie]” (genius.com).
+“This Is Gospel” is about former drummer Spencer Smith’s struggles with alcoholism and pill addiction, written out of Urie’s frustration of not being able to help him.
+The chorus goes back and forth between Urie and Smith’s points of view, as “Spencer’s struggle was physically killing him and it was figuratively killing me [Urie]” (Genius).
 Panic! released a piano version of “This Is Gospel,” which is absolutely gorgeous and better conveys the emotion behind this song.
-On a lighter note, the band got smart on their fans, using the music video for “Emperor’s New Clothes” (Death of a Bachelor) to pick up where the “This Is Gospel” video leaves off.
+On a lighter note, the band got smart on their fans, picking up in the music video for “Emperor’s New Clothes” (Death of a Bachelor) where the “This Is Gospel” video leaves off.

 “Miss Jackson” was released in July 2013 as the album’s first single, along with the album announcement.
 The chorus and song title are a nod to Janet Jackson’s hit single “Nasty,” and even caught Ms. Jackson’s personal attention on Twitter soon after the single’s release.
-The song was initially based on a Fiona Apple sample and titled “Bad Apple;” but the song had to be rewritten since they didn’t get the publishing rights (Revolt News).
-In the song, Urie tells the story of Miss Jackson, a woman who only lives for one night stands without any consideration for the “victims”–i.e., the people she leaves behind by sneaking out before they awake.
+The song was initially based on a Fiona Apple sample and titled “Bad Apple;” but the song was rewritten after not receiving the publishing rights (Revolt News).
+Urie tells the story of Miss Jackson, a woman who only lives for one night stands without any consideration for the “victims”–i.e., the people she leaves behind by sneaking out before they awake.
 Urie told MTV that this song is him reflecting on his younger self, when he was Miss Jackson.